elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 ## Adding an Item

 Our character is looking pretty lonely in our minigame world.
-Let's add an item to our world, and then we'll work towards having our character be able to pick up the item in the next chapter.
+Let's add an item, and then we'll work towards having our character be able to pick up the item in the next chapter.

 We're going to follow many of the same steps we did for our character image, so we'll move quickly in this section.
 First, let's add a `coin.svg` image to our